microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 This prioritization is partially guided by the same motivation that guided our choice with minimal preconditions: it makes more for a greater set of possible edits when combined with [constraints](#constraints).

-Another motivation is that simpler postconditions make reasoning about concurrent editing more approachable.
+The other motivation is that simpler postconditions make authoring transactions much more approachable.
-This is most palpable in the context of transactions because it reduces the number of possible states the document between could be in between the edits that make up the transaction, therefore making transactions easier to author correctly, and making the effect of a given transaction easier to understand.
+This is because they reduce the number of possible states the document between could be in between the edits that make up the transaction, and after the transaction.

 For example, consider an application that allows the end user to select a set of sticky notes across several pages, and group all of the selected notes under a new page, assigning to each one an ordinal number based on the selection order.